 ABC is just one network that has developed its own app to enable customers to view the content they like whenever and wherever they choose.
 The app is completely free to download, however, you’re only able to begin viewing most TV shows once you have verified your existing cable subscription.
 Some shows and episodes are available to stream without a current cable subscription, but these tend to change periodically and are not generally the more current shows on the channel.

-So this is a good choice for existing cable TV customers who want to access their favorite shows on-demand.
-But bear in mind that in order to access the services full list of shows, you will need a Cable TV subscription, and even then you should expect to sit through ads before and during streaming.
+So this is a good choice for existing cable television customers who want to access their favorite shows on-demand.
+But bear in mind that in order to access their full list of shows, you will need a Cable TV subscription, and even then you should expect to sit through ads before and during streaming.

 Depending on where you live and whether or not NBC currently owns your local affiliate station, you might also be able to access the app’s new live streaming service.
 This means you are free to watch live TV as well as on-demand shows from anywhere using your mobile device.